-27-17.110-D. The planning commission and mayor and city council are authorized to defer action, continue the hearing or deny an application whenever the applicant fails to appear for a scheduled and advertised hearing or whenever the applicant fails at more than one meeting to provide the information or documentation necessary for a competent evaluation of the plan's or application's compliance with applicable regulations.
+- 27-17.110-C. Decision-making bodies are authorized to refer matters back to a review body for further deliberations or to obtain additional information. - 27-17.110-D. Decision-making bodies are authorized to defer action, continue the hearing or deny an application whenever the applicant fails to appear for a scheduled and advertised hearing or whenever the applicant fails at more than one meeting to provide the information or documentation necessary for a competent evaluation of the plan's or application's compliance with applicable regulations.